OnionBrowser/OnionBrowser/README.txt

 ### Build OnionBrowser.xcodeproj in Xcode

 Open `OnionBrowser/OnionBrowser.xcodeproj`.
 You should be able to compile and run the application at this point.

-(The app is compatible with armv7 and i386 targets, meaning that all iOS 5.0 devices and the iPhone/iPad Simulators should be able to run the application.)
+The app and all dependencies are compiled to run against armv7s (iPhone 5's "A6" processor), armv7, and i386 targets, meaning that all devices since the iPhone 4 (running at least iOS 5.0) and the iOS Simulators should be able to run the application.